KubaJastrz/eslint-plugin-react-query/README.md

 | [`prefer-query-object-syntax`](docs/rules/prefer-query-object-syntax.md) | Prefer object syntax for useQuery                        | ✅  | 🔧  |
 | [`query-key`](docs/rules/query-key.md)                                   | Enforce queryKey to be present in useQuery object syntax | ✅  |     |

+## Contributing

+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute to the project.

 ## Attributions

 Big thanks to [Testing Library](https://github.com/testing-library/eslint-plugin-testing-library/) team for the code inspiration.